tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

   * Prefix compression
   * Dictionary compression

-We&#8217;ve already covered row compression.
+We've already covered row compression.
 How do prefix and dictionary work?

 #### Prefix Compression

 This type will look at the data stored in each column.
 It will find a pattern in the beginning &#8216; the prefix &#8216; of each value, store that in a section of the page called the compression information structure (CIS), and reference the prefix in the row, instead of the entire value.

-Let&#8217;s use names as an example, since that is something you could have with many repeating values.
+Let's use names as an example, since that is something you could have with many repeating values.

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>